causalgraph/causalgraph/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Please have a look at the examples folder at [/examples](./examples).
-Here you can find some Jupter notebooks in which the most important functions are presented.
+Here you can find some Jupyter notebooks in which the most important functions are presented.
 You can also take a look at the causalgraph paper.
 It is referenced in the end of this README.

 <!-- CONTRIBUTING -->